 The last time I stayed in this hotel was just before Christmas, and there was a charming Christmas train set in the foyer with sparkling snow and a train making its way around these tiny mountains and through petite tunnels.
 It is one of the three main memories of my stay here.
 The other two moments that stick with me are sitting on the rocking chairs on the balcony to the front of the hotel, looking out to the main street, watching people walk by, and just relaxing in the heat.

 A couple of points worth noting for the luxury traveler.
 The base rooms here are small and can be musty.
-You really need to upgrade to a room with a balcony and views for a luxury experience.
-Many “City View” rooms overlook the International Marketplace to the hotel’s right from the back.
-The view is great, but music can be loud and can continue well past midnight.
+You need to upgrade to a room with a balcony and views for a luxury experience.
+Many “City View” rooms overlook the International Marketplace right from the back to the hotel.
+The view is great, but the music can be loud and continue well past midnight.

-Although we have placed this lounge in position two, it is less restrictive on opening times, meaning that the all-day snacks and drinks may well be preferable to the Outrigger lounge above.
-This lounge does actually feel a bit like a beach club, and in my opinion, this is the second-best Club Lounge of any hotel in Waikiki.
+Although we have placed this lounge in position two, opening times are less restrictive, meaning that the all-day snacks and drinks may be preferable to the Outrigger lounge above.
+This lounge does feel a bit like a beach club, and in my opinion, this is the second-best Club Lounge of any hotel in Waikiki.

-The lounge is on the ground floor and has an outdoor seating area, which is great for breakfast and alfresco or drinks in the evening.
+The lounge is on the ground floor and has an outdoor seating area, which is great for breakfast, alfresco, or drinks in the evening.
 You are just a few feet above the beach!
 What more could you want in Hawaii?

 The Moana has a popular popcorn machine.
 There tend to be fewer children at this hotel than at the Sheraton Waikiki up the beach.
 Usually, this lounge is the more peaceful lounge of the two if your loyalty sits with the Marriott/Westin/Sheraton brand and you collect Bonvoy points.